gsominsk/ai-trading-tool/memory-bank/activeContext.md

 ---
 *Optimized on 2025-08-06: Reduced from 928 lines to an optimized version with a historical index.
 Full content is preserved in the archive.*

+[2025-08-10 00:01:30] - **Recent Changes**: Completed Phase 6 "Architectural Alignment".
+- Fixed a persistent `AttributeError` in `trading_cycle.py` by adopting the correct semantic logging pattern (`log_operation_start`) instead of attempting workarounds.
+- Discovered that the main test runner (`run_all_tests.py`) was not executing all tests, specifically ignoring the `tests/archive` directory and one uncategorized unit test (`tests/unit/logging/test_trace_generator.py`).
+- Connected the missing unit test to the test runner.
+- Successfully executed the complete, connected test suite (excluding archives), confirming the bug fix and system stability.
+**Current Focus**: Finalizing Phase 6 by updating task status.

+[2025-08-10 00:14:30] - **Status Update**: Phase 6 (Architectural Alignment) is complete.
+All associated tasks, including bug fixes and test suite corrections, have been finalized.
+**Current Focus**: Starting **Phase 7: OmsRepository Migration to SQLite**.
+The detailed plan has been created and approved.
+Proceeding with implementation.